-Much riparian habitat along the Columbia River and its tributaries was removed or degraded during the Columbia Basin Project and subsequent federal reclamation projects (Pedersen 1982).
-From 1947 to 1982, 301,500 ha (744,705 ac) of brush control occurred under the federal Agricultural Conservation Program (ACP) and the Columbia Basin Project in Washington (Pedersen 1982).
-This brush control included 88,393 ha (218,331 ac) of sagebrush chemically or mechanically controlled and 213,120 ha (526,406 ac) converted to facilities and irrigated cropland.
+Much riparian habitat along the Columbia River and its tributaries was destroyed or degraded during the Columbia Basin Project and subsequent federal reclamation projects (Pedersen 1982).
+From 1947 to 1982, 301,500 ha (744,705 ac) of brush control occurred under the federal Agricultural Conservation Program and the Columbia Basin Project in Washington (Pedersen 1982).
+This brush control included 88,393 ha (218,331 ac) of sagebrush chemically or mechanically controlled and 213,120 ha (526,406 ac) converted to irrigated cropland and facilities.
 Twenty percent (60,800 ha [150,176 ac]) of all brush control occurred in Douglas, Lincoln, Kittitas, and Yakima counties; Douglas and Lincoln counties were core areas for sharptails.
 Sagebrush may reinvade an area over time following treatment.
 However, sagebrush control in eastern Washington is an on-going activity.
 Other reclamation projects that have reduced riparian habitat include the conversion of small streams to irrigation ditches and the use of subsurface waters to irrigate fields (Strahler 1952).
 Although significant, the amount of sagebrush removed under federal programs was small compared to sagebrush removed by private landowners for agriculture (Pedersen 1982).

 Winter riparian habitat continued to be removed throughout areas occupied by sharptails.
-For example, Zeigler (1979) documented a 51% decline in budding trees (specifically waterbirch and aspen) from 1945 to 1977 in Johnson Creek, Okanogan County.
-In addition, 13% of landowners contacted in Okanogan County were planing to remove waterbirch or aspen (Zeigler 1979).
+For example, Zeigler (1979) documented a 51% decline in waterbirch and aspen from 1945 to 1977 in Johnson Creek, Okanogan County.
+In addition, 13% of landowners contacted in Okanogan County were planning to remove waterbirch or aspen (Zeigler 1979).
+J. Patterson (pers. comm.) reports that much winter habitat in Okanogan County has been lost to home sites and a lek was destroyed by a recreational subdivision.
 Hofmann and Dobler (1988a) also reported the loss of waterbirch at two locations in Okanogan County in less than 3 months of observation.
 Sharptails no longer used these areas after waterbirch was removed (Hofmann and Dobler 1988a).
 In Lincoln and Douglas counties, most habitat was removed for cultivation before 1950.